kimuit/week_2_repo/README.md

 # week_2_repo
-X-tec Shoe web site
+X-tec AgroPlus
 ## X-tec
-This is a project about real estate by X-tec
+This is a project about AgroPlus by X-tec

 ## Description
 This a website about real estate was done for Vallie's Estate.